Ross Daly

-Ross Daly (born 29 September 1952 in King's Lynn, Norfolk) is a world musician who specializes in music of the Cretan lyra.
+Ross Daly (born 29 September 1952) is a world musician who specializes in the Cretan lyra.
 Although of Irish descent, he has been living on the island of Crete for over 35 years.

 Biography

-Ross Daly has traveled the world, mainly in the Middle East, Central Asia and the Indian subcontinent, studying various forms of local music traditions.
+Ross Daly has traveled the world, mainly in the Middle East, Central Asia, and the Indian subcontinent, studying various forms of local music traditions.

-In 1982, he established an educational institution called Labyrinth Musical Workshop, in the village in Crete, twenty kilometers south of the capital city of Herakleion, more than 250 instruments that Daly collected during his travels are displayed.
+In 1982, he established an educational institution called Labyrinth Musical Workshop, in the village of Houdetsi, Crete, twenty kilometers south of the capital city of Herakleion.
+More than 250 instruments that Daly collected during his travels are displayed.

-Since 2002, seminars and "master-classes" are conducted every year with teachers of traditional music from around the world.
-Students from all over the world come to study with teachers of modal music each year.
-Labyrinth Musical Workshop was founded in order to initiate, mainly young people, in a creative approach to traditional musical idioms from various parts of the world.
+Since 2002, the Labyrinth Musical Workshop hosts seminars and "master classes" with teachers of traditional music from around the world, attracting students from around the world.
+Labyrinth Musical Workshop was founded to initiate, mainly young people, a creative approach to traditional musical idioms from various parts of the world.